viamrobotics/docs/docs/tutorials/slam.md

 Head over to the **CONTROL** tab, choose the "run-slam" drop-down menu, change the "Refresh frequency" to your desired frequency, move the webcam around slowly, and watch a map come to life!

 {{% alert title="Note" color="note" %}}
-It might take a couple of minutes before the first map is created and can be shown in the UI.
+It might take a couple of minutes before the first map is created and will be shown in the UI.
 Keep moving the camera slowly within your space and wait for the map to get created.
 {{% /alert %}}

 ## Running ORB-SLAM3 with a dataset